LalunaREDMG/ebbb-system/database/migrations/README.md

 This migration adds:
 - `menu_type` column to the `products` table
-- Check constraint to ensure only valid menu types: 'Morning Menu', 'Evening Menu', 'All Day Coffee'
+- Check constraint to ensure only valid menu types: 'Morning Menu', 'Night Menu', 'All Day Coffee'
 - Index on `menu_type` for better query performance
 - Updates existing products with appropriate menu types based on their categories
 - Documentation comment explaining the column purpose